JonathanMagson/GEtoolsAppOld/README.md

 **minimum ArcGIS Pro version required:** 3.1.41833

 ﻿Add-in has only been tested on windows.
-This is the NWD version with custom tools for non-woody-disturbance workflows.

 **OpenInGE:** This tool allows you to view the location of a mouse click in Google Earth Pro.
 Simply click on the map at the desired location, and the tool will generate a KML file with the coordinates and open it in Google Earth Pro automatically.
 It creates a kml file in ‘User\Documents\OpenInGE_kml_temp’ then opens it with Google Earth Pro, as long as it is the default program for opening KML files.
 SyncToGE must be deactivated for this tool to function correctly.